The stated aim of the Animal Welfare Act 2006 (AWA 2006 ) is ‘to make provision about animal welfare; and for connected purposes’.

-To which animals does the Act apply?
+To which animals does AWA 2006 apply?

-Who does the Act apply to?
+Who does AWA 2006 apply to?

 Prevention of harm

-The Act also makes it a criminal offence to knowingly and without lawful authority or reasonable excuse administer or allow another person to administer poisons, injurious drugs and substances to protected animals.
+It is a criminal offence to knowingly and without lawful authority or reasonable excuse administer or allow another person to administer poisons, injurious drugs and substances to protected animals.

 Promotion of welfare

-The Act creates a criminal offence where a person responsible for an animal fails to take reasonable steps to ensure that the needs of the animal for which he is responsible are met to the extent required by good practice.
-The needs of an animal will include the need for a suitable environment and diet, the ability to exhibit normal behaviour patterns, any need it may have to be housed with, or separate from, other animals and its need to be protected from pain, suffering, injury and disease.
+It is a criminal offence under s 9 of AWA 2006 if a person responsible for an animal fails to take reasonable steps to ensure that the needs of the animal for which they are responsible are met to the extent required by good practice.
+This includes the animal’s need:

-The Act also creates offences where a person sells or, in certain circumstances, gives away an animal as a prize to a person whom he has reason to believe to be under the age of 16 years.
+It is also an offence under s 11 for a person to sell or, in certain circumstances, give away an animal as a prize to a person whom they have reason to believe to be under the age of 16 years.
 Under s 12 of AWA 2006, the appropriate national authority can make regulations to promote the welfare of animals for which a person is responsible, or their offspring.